Civil Rights Director, Mississippi Department of Transportation

 Representing MS Government Agencies, Carey serves as a “Force Multiplier”, ensuring you have a resource to compliantly liquidate assets.
 Why tackle these assets final disposition on your own or in any other way?
 Learn how other airports are efficiently handling this low priority, yet very important task, while driving the industry’s highest returns for maximum revenue.
 Carey serves as a no fee consultant on your options.
 She works directly with government agencies throughout MS with asset liquidation, supporting these leaders when they need to sell any surplus/excess item, while maximizing returns.
 By examining your airport’s individual needs and desired outcome, she has in-depth knowledge of the state and region’s surplus market and will recommend best practices and processes, a step-by-step approach centered around your timing and objectives.

 EXECUTIVE DIRECTOR, MISSISSIPPI DEPARTMENT OF TRANSPORTATION

-The Mississippi Transportation Commission unanimously named Brad White Executive Director of the Mississippi Department of Transportation effective July 1, 2021.
+The Mississippi Transportation Commission appointed Brad White Executive Director of the Mississippi Department of Transportation effective July 1, 2021, and he received unanimous confirmation from the Mississippi Senate the following Legislative Session.
 A native of Simpson County, White is a four time Chief of Staff having previously managed the staffs of the Mississippi Department of Audit, U.S. Senator Thad Cochran, US Senator Cindy Hyde-Smith, and Mississippi Governor Tate Reeves.
-He also served as Assistant to long-time Transportation Commissioner Dick Hall from 1999 to 2005.

 MISSISSIPPI AIRPORTS ASSOCIATION